uss-hopper/archive-react-spinup/README.md

 };

 ```
-3. rewrite `/app/src/index.js` with the content below.
+3. Rewrite `/app/src/index.js` with the content below.
 ```
 import React from 'react';
 import ReactDOM from 'react-dom'